datadoodler/fdic-sdi-manager/README.md

 * No UI component in this project.
 It is intended to be imported to other projects that will provide UI.

-##Initial steps
+## Project Setup Checklist

-* Setup git repo on github/datadoodler/fdic-sdi-manager
+* Setup git repo on github/datadoodler/fdic-sdi-manager.
+Include .gitignore and README.md.
 * Create readme file to keep track of steps
-* initialize npm
+* Setup npm
+    * create package.json by running <code>npm init</code>
+    * publish to npm repository (login to npmjs.com to insure credentials are present) run <code>npm publish</code>
+    * insure publish was successful.
+The readme should show up at https://www.npmjs.com/package/fdic-sdi-manager
-    * this should be an installable npm package
+    * this should be an installable package available via <code> npm install fdic-sdi-manager</code>
-    * npm install fdic-sdi-manager
 * Setup unit testing framework.
 We will be employing TDD and will need tests to guide our work.
-This will also asure that we don't get off-course too badly.
+This will also asure that we don't get off-course too badly or code for edge cases that aren't worth the time spent.
     * Jasmine
     * Karama
     * Wallaby